The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Results

 \subsection{Magnitude dependence}

-The different solid curves in Figure~\ref{fig:bias_mag} represent the mean biasing function of VIPERS galaxies reconstructed from counts in cells of radius 6 \hmpc for different magnitude cuts against $1+\delta_g$ and for three different redshift shells (the three panels).
-We prefer to use $1+\delta_g$ both to ease the comparison with similar plots in the literature and to highlight deviations from linearity in the low density regions.
-The bands associated to each curve represent he 2-$\sigma$ random scatter computed from the {\it Realistic} mocks.
+The different solid curves in Figure~\ref{fig:bias_mag} represent the mean biasing function of VIPERS galaxies reconstructed from counts in cells of radius 6 \hmpc for different magnitude cuts for three different redshift shells (the three panels).
+We applied a small { horizontal} offset $\delta=0.015$ { to the curves} to avoid overlapping error bars.
+We { plot $(1+\delta)$ in logarithmic units} both to ease the comparison with similar plots in the literature and to highlight deviations from linearity in the low-density regions.
+Error bars represent the 2-$\sigma$ random scatter computed from the {\it Realistic} mocks.

-The magnitude range that we are able to explore is set by competing constraints: the faint limit reflects the requirement of maximising the completeness of the sample whereas the bright limit is set by requiring an average of at least $0.3 $ objects per cell.
-As a result the size of the magnitude range shrinks with the redshift: at $z=[0.5,0.7]$ it spans a range $\Delta M_{\rm B} = 1.4$ whereas at $z=[0.9,1.1]$ $\Delta M_{\rm B} = 0.5$.
+The magnitude range that we are able to explore is set by competing constraints: the faint limit reflects the requirement of maximising the completeness of the sample whereas the bright limit is set by requiring{ $\langle N_g \rangle > 0.3 $ per cell.} As a result, the magnitude range shrinks with the redshift: at $z=[0.5,0.7]$ it spans a range $\Delta M_{\rm B} = 1.4$ whereas at $z=[0.9,1.1]$ $\Delta M_{\rm B} = 0.5$.

-In the two upper plots the curves corresponding to the different magnitude cuts are well separated for $\delta_g<0$.
-The value of $\delta_{\rm TH}$ significantly increases with luminosity; a trend that was already observed by M05 and, with less significance, by K11.
-This dependency suggests that bright objects preferentially form in higher density environments.
-Differences among the curves are also seen at large over densities, where the slope seems to increase with luminosity.
-However, the significance of trend is less than 2-$\sigma$.
-At $z \ge 0.9$ we do not detect any significant luminosity dependence.
-This is not surprising since, at these redshifts, we are able to study galaxy bias only in a narrow range of luminosity.

-These results are robust to variations in the size of the cells in the range $R=[4,8]$ \hmpc (see Table~\ref{tab:errors}). and confirm the magnitude dependence of galaxy bias detected in various galaxy samples and different redshifts from galaxy clustering (e.g. \citealt{norberg02,zehavi05,pollo06,coil08,skibba13,alhambra13,marulli13}), gravitational lensing (e.g. \cite{coupon12}) and counts in cells (e.g. M05 and K11).
+In the upper plot the curves corresponding to the different magnitude cuts are well separated for $\delta_g<0$.
+The {separation reduces and then disappears with the} redshift. { This is not surprising since at $z \ge 0.9$ the luminosity range is very narrow, as we have seen.} No significant trend with luminosity is seen at large over-density.
+These { features, {or the lack of them,}} are robust to variations in the size of the cells in the range $R=[4,8]$ \hmpc (see Table~\ref{tab:errors}) and confirm the {results obtained at lower redshifts from galaxy clustering} (e.g. \citealt{norberg02,zehavi05,pollo06,coil08,skibba13,alhambra13,marulli13}), gravitational lensing (e.g. \cite{coupon12}) and counts in cells (e.g. M05 and K11).